¿Superaste el Covid-19 y estás interesado(a) en donar plasma para ayudar a pacientes de Covid-19? Has clic aquí para información en español.

 The antibody response that is produced by the vaccine is not the kind of antibody response that can help fight the active viral infection in a currently hospitalized COVID-19 patient.

-Individuals who receive a COVID-19 vaccine are still invited to give blood for other hospitalized patients.
+A: Yes.
+Carter BloodCare welcomes COVID-19 vaccine recipients to donate blood for other hospitalized patients who require blood transfusions of red cells or platelets.
 You can make an appointment by calling or texting 800-366-2834 or schedule your appointment online to give at one of our 25 donor centers.

 Q: Can I reasonably assume that a positive antibody test result means I have some protection from this virus?